dapperfu/whitespace-stego/README.md

 # Whitespace Steganography

 This project implements a whitespace steganography tool that encodes messages using zero-width Unicode whitespace characters.
-It supports both Python and Rust implementations, with a CLI interface for each.
+It supports Python, Rust, and C implementations, with a CLI interface for each.
 The tool can hide secret messages within seemingly innocent text using invisible Unicode characters.

 ## Features

-- **Multi-language support**: Python and Rust implementations
+- **Multi-language support**: Python, Rust, and C implementations
 - **Unicode support**: Works with any text including emojis and international characters
 - **Password protection**: Optional encryption for your hidden messages
 - **Cross-compatibility**: Messages encoded with one implementation can be decoded with another
 - **Comprehensive testing**: 743+ tests ensuring reliability
-- **Command-line interface**: Easy-to-use CLI for both implementations
+- **Command-line interface**: Easy-to-use CLI for all implementations

 ## Installation